Richard Pearse: Question of flight

+Pearse summarises his achievements in a 1928 letter to a newspaper:

+At the trials it would start to rise off the ground when a speed of twenty miles an hour was attained.
+This speed was not sufficient to work the rudders, so, on account of its huge size and low speed, it was uncontrollable, and would spin round broadside on directly it left the ground.
+So I never flew with my first experimental 'plane, but no one else did with their first for that matter.

+From 1999, the Centennial of Flight (USA), Richard Pearse Centenary of Flight (NZ) and 100 Years of Flight (RAeS, UK), settled on 1903–2003 for the commemoration of those aeroplane pioneers in 2003.

 Legacy

 At the dawn of the 20th century, a number of enthusiasts in several countries advanced towards powered heavier-than-air flight.
 Pearse, as one of several designers contemporary with the Wrights, advanced some distance towards controlled flight.
 However, Pearse's designs and achievements remained virtually unknown beyond the few who witnessed them and they had no impact on his contemporary aviation designers.